dyoder838/dans_daily_scheduler/README.md

 I made an on click function to trigger saving to local storage

-    - This took me Hours to figure out because i did not know enough about textarea and their inherent functions, I tried super complex localStorage solutions employing JSON and stringify. then I learned (after about 10 hours) that textarea, by default, respond to buttons within their parent div. this knowledge simplified the process nearly exponentially.
+    - This took me Hours to figure out because I did not know enough about textarea and its inherent functions, I tried super complex localStorage solutions employing JSON and stringify. then I learned (after about 10 hours) that textarea, by default, respond to buttons within its parent div. this knowledge simplified the process nearly exponentially.

     - I discovered I could use the key as a location indicator for an element, by making it a reference to an element id.